rajatgirotra/study/kdb_q/3_README.txt

 q) cols tbl / list columns of table 'tbl'
 q) meta tbl / display metadata for each column, which shows type of column, domain of any foreign key or link columns and any attributes associated with the column.
 q) tables `. / list all the tables in the root namespace
+q) tables [] / list all the tables in the current namespace
 q) count tbl / return row count for table
 q) value tbl[0] / return a list of all fields in the row at index 0.